-Information for journalists, bloggers and academics about the traditional retail markets sector in the UK.
+Information for journalists, bloggers and academics about the markets sector in the UK.
 Contact us for expert opinon on the markets industry.

-Since 2013, the sector turned a corner.
-Latest figures indicate it has a collective turnover of £2.7 billion a year from around 32,000 market traders.
-This has increased gradually by £200 million year on year since 2013.
+The sector turned a corner in 2012-13.
+Latest figures indicate it has a collective turnover of £3.1 billion a year from around 32,000 markets and events traders.
+This has increased gradually by £200 million year on year since 2012-13.

-TRM are experiencing a period of renewal.
-65 per cent are run by local authorities – public custodians of the market place since Victorian times.
-Around £90 million has been invested into improving TRM since 2014.
+Markets are experiencing a period of renewal.
+82 per cent are run by local authorities – public custodians of the market place since Victorian times. £50 million has been invested into improving markets in 2017-18.

-A growing amount of local authorities, predominantly based in the North of England, are investing in TRM operations and making them central to town centre plans and regeneration activity.
+A growing amount of local authorities, predominantly based in the North of England, are investing in traditional retail market operations and making them central to town centre plans and regeneration activity.
 For example:

-- North West – Altrincham, Blackburn, Bolton, Darwen, Liverpool St Johns, Manchester Arndale, Preston, Warrington
+- North West – Altrincham, Blackburn, Bolton, Darwen, Liverpool St Johns, Manchester Arndale, Preston, Tameside, Warrington

 - North East – Newcastle Grainger

-- Yorkshire – Barnsley, Hull Trinity, Leeds, Sheffield, York
+- Yorkshire – Barnsley, Doncaster, Hull Trinity, Leeds, Scarborough, Sheffield, York

 - East Midlands – Leicester, Market Harborough